 While Savoca’s popular neighbour Taormina is one of the most touristy and busiest resort towns of Italy, Savoca manages to retain it’s calm and charm.
 If you want to escape the hustle and bustle of Taormina, head over to Savoca for a day trip.
 With panoramic ocean views and permanent residents lesser than a 100, this village has an undeniable rejuvenating feel to it.

-Must visit attractions in Savoca:
+For the Godfather fans – must visit attractions in Savoca:

-For all Godfather fans, a place that cannot be missed, is the Bar Vitelli.
+For all the Godfather fans, a place that cannot be missed, is the Bar Vitelli.
 As you reach Bar Vitelli, it’s unmissable to notice the similarities from its appearance in the movie.
 The owners of the Bar have managed to keep the decor of the bar as-is, adding to its appeal.
 Enjoy an espresso in its terrace and take a look inside the bar, where it’s walls are adorned by the pictures and artefacts from the movie set.
 If you are looking for peace and quiet and want to completely escape the crowds of Taormina, you can also stay at the boutique BnB of Bar Vitelli.
 The owners are very warm and hospitable, thus guaranteeing to make your stay a pleasant one.

 Piazza – the piazza, opposite to Bar Vitelli, is the main square of the village.
 Here, you can find the statue of the director Francis Ford Coppola of The Godfather, in his honour.
 And this is topped by the spectacular panoramic views of the ocean, Calabria in the far off distance and perched on the hilltop – the castle of Savoca.